liellevi/AwesomeProject/README.md

 # AwesomeProject
- ExpensesApp
+ ExpensesApp is an Expenses Tracking App.
- Expenses Tracking App: Its purpose is to record current expenses, you can enter a date, amount and date for each expense.
-In addition, you can filter expenses, and edit existing expenses.
-The data is saved even when the application is closed.
-To delete data, log out of the app
+ Designed for record current expenses, user can record any expense with date, amount and date.
+ In addition, user can filter expenses, and edit existing expenses.
+The user data is saved to local storage.
+To delete data, log out the app from profile tab.

+To run this app:

 clone repository from: https://github.com/liellevi/AwesomeProject.git

 run npm install

-To run on android:
+Android:
+npm start
 react-native run-android

-To run on iOS :
+iOS:
+npm start
 cd ios && pod install
 react-native run-ios